Dr Shela Hirani

 next generation of health professionals

-Supportive breastfeeding policies and practices for mothers affected by disaster and displacement
+Policy Briefs initiating dialogues on supportive breastfeeding policies and practices for mothers affected by natural disasters and displacement

 SPOTLIGHT